fleetdm/fleet/handbook/company/ceo.md

 From Mike:

-<blockquote purpose= quote>Staying on top of your Slack mentions (including in threads!) is very important.
+<blockquote purpose="quote">Staying on top of your Slack mentions (including in threads!) is very important.
 Please use them.
 But now that the company has grown, in my role as CEO, I get mentioned in Slack very often.
 [Too often](https://docs.google.com/document/d/1vK-Dy2BVrw7doYUzabOPyCiN4RfolWFgOKMm23l91s0/edit).
 I held on as long as I could.
 But due to volume, in late 2022, I made the decision to no longer read Slack threads where I am mentioned.
  What do I still read?